1998 Thurston High School shooting: Guilty plea and sentencing

-At his sentencing, the defense presented experts on mental health to show that Kinkel was mentally ill.
+At his sentencing, the defense presented experts to show that Kinkel was mentally ill.
 Hicks said that he was in satisfactory mental health.
 He had seen Kinkel for nine sessions and treated him for major depression.
-William and Faith terminated the therapy because Kinkel was responding well to treatment and ceased to show symptoms of depression.
+William and Faith had terminated the therapy because Kinkel was responding well to treatment and ceased to show symptoms of depression.
+William Sack, the psychiatrist then treating Kinkel, recalled that when he had given him his interview notes to review, Kinkel had insisted on changes unfavorable to him, saying that he had shoplifted and gotten drunk more than he had previously admitted.
+"I think he was trying to be almost too scrupulously honest in giving me this information", Sack testified.
+With proper care and medication, Kinkel might be able to released in 25–30 years.
+"I would be happy to have him as my next-door neighbor if those conditions were met."